 We are excited to provide ease of access, real-time communication, and cost savings for our stockholders.
 We believe that hosting a virtual meeting provides easy access for our stockholders and facilitates participation since stockholders can participate from any location around the world.
-You will be able to participate in the annual meeting online and submit your questions during the meeting by visiting www.virtualshareholdermeeting.com/GWRE2020.
-You also will be able to vote your shares by Internet before or during the annual meeting.
+You will be able to participate in the annual meeting online and submit your questions during the meeting by visiting www.virtualshareholdermeeting.com/GWRE2022.